-An interviews podcast about creative journeys of artists and designers.
+An podcast of interviews featuring artists and designers.

 We learn about how Vince and Alvin met in “jail” and struggle to define ‘work’ as graphic designers.
 Alvin’s grandmother doesn’t understand his occupation.
 They tell us how they name their typefaces and how some of their fonts are unfortunately used.
 We learn about the conception of Commute App; Alvin doesn’t know the name of our podcast and Studio Faculty ranks #1 on Google for.